 Example:

 Your lifestyle threatens human existence.
 How?
-Collect all your week-worth garbage and multiply by 52 — the sum will be the damage in years for the planet to recover.
+Collect all your week’s worth of garbage and multiply by 52 — the sum will be the damage in years for the planet to recover.

 Sometimes, you can successfully combine hook sentences with your main idea (thesis statement).
 Thus, your main message can sound like a challenge, a call to action, or a riddle to solve.